Booking a tour

 - Medical cover (usually included in your holiday insurance)

 What happens if I breakdown?

 In the event of a customers bike breaking down we will do everything we possibly can to get you going again without inflicting too much inconvenience on other riders in the group, this may include;

 - Finding a garage for you to visit and have repairs/maintenance carried out

 - Assisting with towing you to a safe place if your bike has broken down in a dangerous spot (tour guides carry tow rope)

 - Assisting with contacting your insurance company or someone back home

 Where your bike only requires minor repairs we may be able to stay with you, with the group, until the repairs are completed and continue as a group

-Tour guides will often do all they can to assist on the roadside to get you mobile again, this may be because of a puncture or broken cable etc. You are more than welcome to use the tour guides tools, recommendations, guidance and repair tools, however, they are unable to assist due to insurance reasons.
+Tour guides will often do all they can to assist on the roadside to get you mobile again, this may be because of a puncture or broken cable etc. You are more than welcome to use the tour guides tools, recommendations, guidance etc, however, they are unable to assist due to insurance reasons

 What If I have a crash?